Associate+Bachelor's Degree Programs

 • Academic success: Deaf and hard-of-hearing students at RIT graduate at rates above the national averages for students in community colleges and other private four-year colleges.

-• RIT receives special federal support for deaf and hard-of-hearing students, so you pay about one-third of RIT's regular tuition.
+• The best value: RIT receives special federal support for deaf and hard-of-hearing students, so you pay less than one-half of RIT’s regular tuition.

 Associate+Bachelor's Degree Programs